Why Is This Area Important?

 Collective Investments

-Unit Trusts
+• Unit Trusts

 Unit trusts were the standard collective investment before Open Ended Investment Companies (OEICs) were developed in 1997, and there are still many to choose from.
-Unit trust fund managers take investors’ money and pool it to invest in quoted shares and other investments according to their investment objective and mandate.
+Unit Trust fund managers take investors’ money and pool it to invest in quoted shares and other investments according to their investment objective and mandate.
 Unit Trusts are so called because they are formed and governed by a trust deed, are not incorporated and therefore not subject to company law.

-Unit trusts are sold in units, with the value of the units calculated on a daily basis to reflect the current value of all the underlying assets held, (also known as the Net Asset Value (NAV)).
+Unit Trusts are sold in units, with the value of the units calculated on a daily basis to reflect the current value of all the underlying assets held, (also known as the Net Asset Value (NAV)).
 The units have 2 different prices, a bid price and an offer price.
 The ‘bid-offer spread’ refers to the difference between the buying and selling prices.
 There is no initial charge, but there is an annual management charge (AMC).

-Open Ended Investment Companies (OEICs)
+• Open Ended Investment Companies (OEICs)

-OEICs were introduced in May 1997 as an alternative to unit trusts.
-The main practical difference between the two is that OEIC shares are bought and sold at a single price whereas unit trusts have a bid price which is lower than the offer price.
-As there is no bid/offer spread, OEICs command an initial charge in addition to an annual management charge (AMC).
+An OEIC is today’s standard ‘collective’ investment.
+An OEIC takes client monies and pools it to invest in quoted shares and other investments.
+As an investor, you purchase shares in the OEIC.
+OEICs were introduced in May 1997 as an alternative to Unit Trusts.
+The main practical difference between the two is that OEIC shares are bought and sold at a single price whereas Unit Trusts have a bid price which is lower than the offer price.
+As there is no bid / offer spread, OEICs command an initial charge in addition to an annual management charge (AMC).

-Each OEIC has a fund manager (or more than one) whose job it is to achieve its particular investment objective and mandate.
+Each OEIC has one or more fund managers whose job it is to achieve its particular investment objective and mandate.
 The value of the shares are calculated and set on a daily basis reflecting the current value of all the underlying assets held, (known as the Net Asset Value (NAV)).
+OEICs are also known as ICVCs (Investment Company with Variable Capital i.e. ‘open-ended’).
+This is intended to distinguish them from a ‘close-end’ Investment Trust.

 Investment Trusts